ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/bring-me-the-horizon-tour-tickets.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win a pair of tickets to Bring Me The Horizon North America ‘First Love’ Tour!"
+title: "Win a pair of tickets to Bring Me The Horizon North American ‘First Love’\
+  \ Tour!"
 competition-description: "<p>Bring Me The Horizon announced southern California rock\
   \ band Thrice will join them as support on all dates of their North American 16-city\
   \ ‘First Love’ Tour.
 Produced by Live Nation, the tour will kick off January 23\